paulpeters144/az-func-api/README.md

 const log = (msg: string) => {
    const preroute = (req: IApiRequest) => {
       console.log('PRE-HOOK: ' + msg);
-      // Returning null allows the request to proceed to the endpoint
+      // Returning null allows the request to proceed to the endpoint.
-      // Or return an IApiResponse to protect the route/endpoint
+      // Or return an IApiResponse to protect the route/endpoint.
-      // PreRouteHooks can be useful for json validation or authorization return null;
+      // PreRouteHooks can be useful for json validation or authorization. return null;
    };